 Basically, all you have to do is cut out pictures, glue the pictures onto an object, and then cover the object with glue to seal it.
 Not only is the end result very effective, decoupage won't make a hole in your budget; and you'll be able to create a beautiful display for your home, as well.
 Happy Easter!

-Approximate Time: Less than 30 minutes
+Approximate Time: 30 minutes (per egg) plus drying time

 A cheery and easy wreath to welcome guests for Easter Sunday.